What degree(s) will I earn from this program?

 What will my schedule look like?

-The school day is generally Monday through Thursday, beginning between 8:00 and 9:00 a.m. and ending by 3:00 p.m., with breaks throughout the day.
+Education classes are held Monday-Thursday in the late afternoon and evening to accommodate working professionals.
+One class meets once a month on Sunday afternoons.
 In addition, you will engage in teaching fieldwork in your first year, and teaching fieldwork plus administrative fieldwork in your second year.
-Students can expect to have some mornings and/or afternoons free.
+Depending on the schedule of fieldwork, students can expect to have some mornings and/or afternoons free.

 What is teaching fieldwork and how is it arranged?
 Will I be paid for teaching fieldwork?